 The Bank is in the business of making agricultural and other loans that requires accepting certain risks in exchange for compensation for the risks undertaken.
 Proper management of the risks inherent in AgFirst's business is essential for current and long-term financial performance.
 Prudent and disciplined risk management includes an enterprise risk management structure to identify emerging risks and evaluate risk implications of decisions and actions taken.
 The objectives of risk management are to identify and assess risks, and to properly and effectively mitigate, measure, price, monitor, and report risks in the Bank's business activities.

-Stress testing represents a critical component of the Bank's risk management process.
-Stress testing is primarily an analysis performed under a wide range of economic scenarios, including unlikely but plausible economic scenarios, and is designed to determine whether the Bank has enough capital to withstand the impact of adverse developments.
-The Bank is required by regulation to perform stress tests with a level of sophistication appropriate to its size and complexity.
-The Executive Committee provides oversight of the Bank's risk management functions through an integrated management committee structure, including the Bank's Asset/Liability Management Committee (ALCO), Loan Committee, Special Assets Committee, Internal Control over Financial Reporting (ICFR) Steering Committee, Data Governance Committee, and Senior Management Committee.
+The Bank's Executive Committee is responsible for risk management, including: